Buddhathe18th/phishhunter/README.md

 | `AUTO_ACTIONS` | off | Let policy run `block_domain` / `notify` unattended (needs score ≥ `AUTO_SCORE` and ≥ 2 corroborating signals) |

-`file_report` (anything addressed to a third party) always waits for a person, and even then only writes a report to `outbox/` for you to submit, it never contacts anyone on Doppel's behalf.
+`file_report` (anything addressed to a third party) always waits for a person, and even then only writes a report to `outbox/` for you to submit.
 Approve or reject pending actions in the dashboard. `GET /blocklist.txt` (token required) serves the domains blocked by executed actions as plain text you could feed into a firewall or DNS sinkhole.
-Full threat model in [SECURITY.md](SECURITY.md).

-## Layout
+## This repo

 | Path | Purpose |
 |---|---|